UTA-REST/PyBoltz/README.md

 To be able to run this project you will need python3+, cython, and numpy installed.
 Our setup has python 3.6.7, Cython 0.29.3, and numpy 1.16.1.

 ### First method.
-For simple running purposes, one can simple run the following command.
+For simple running purposes, one can simply install PyBoltz using the following command.
 ```
 python -m pip install --upgrade  git+https://github.com/UTA-REST/PyBoltz.git --user
 ```